Mutation Observer

 What is Mutation Observer and how to use it?

-Mutation Observer is a built-in object that observes DOM Changes and calls or fires a callback function to react to the changes in the DOM Tree.
+Mutation observers is a built-in object that observes DOM Changes and calls or fires a callback function to react to the changes in the DOM Tree.

-We can say that a Mutation observer will allow you to keep the watch on Element changes in DOM.
+We can say that a Mutation observers will allow you to keep the watch on Element changes in DOM.

 How To Use Mutation Observer: